davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 <!--

-This needs a rework
+This needs a rework so we introduce consensus earlier and make it clear from the start that single-leader replication is supposed to be an attempt at solving consensus

+Like this:

-1. Introduce replication
+1. Introduce replication here
 2. Keeping replicas in sync
 3. Define consensus
 4. Single-leader as initial implementation of consensus

+I’m on the fence what we do about properties.
+We probably need to state them in step 3 but it’s easier to see where they come from if we explore the problem domain a little first

 -->